mia-platform/documentation/docs/console/design-your-projects/sidecars.md

 #### Clone a sidecar

-Sometimes you may need to **replicate a sidecar configuration** for new microservices you have created, this is the scenario where you may need to **clone an existing sidecar** configuration into one or more existing microservices.
+Sometimes you may need to **replicate a sidecar configuration** for new microservices you have created: this is the scenario where you may need to **clone an existing sidecar** configuration into one or more existing microservices.

 To do so you can use the **_Add to another microservice_** microservice button.